Russomania slowly fades in Serbia as Putin’s hybrid war continues

 Ann Smith has been following and writing about transitional justice, war crimes, human rights, security (defence and terrorism), European and Euro-Atlantic aspirations and international relations in the Balkans since 2000.
 She holds a masters degree in humanitarian international law as well as in journalism/political sciences.

-bne IntelliNews reporters in Belgrade who preferred to remain anonymous contributed to this article.
+bne IntelliNews reporters in Belgrade also contributed to this article.